 My mom showed me the tricks that she had learned, which did result in the delicious stock that I hoped for.
 While it's not hard to make, I wish it were a little less hands-on.
 I liken it to eating a lobster; lots of cracking, snapping, scraping and spattering.
 It's not for the faint of heart, and I have certainly helped friends who felt squeamish about the whole business.
-But, if you don't mind getting personal with your food, or want a good stock so badly that

 If you are a vegetarian, I'll apologize right now and tell you that there really isn't any reason to read any further.
 But if not, chances are that you have the remains of a turkey left from a big meal yesterday.
 If you do, feel free to finish off or freeze the large pieces of meat still hanging around and then pull off whatever smaller bits are still attached.
 Put these aside for the soup that you will be able to make once this process is over.
 Then put on an apron, roll up your sleeves and get out a large stockpot and put it near the sink - it's time to get to work!

 It's important to understand the main objective for preparation before you get started.

 Cloudy, over-seasoned and muddy-flavored stocks are the result of a 'dirty' carcass.
 You want to get the bones as clean as possible, getting rid of any bits of fat, skin, stuffing, innards; everything except true meat and connective tissue.

 This is why I head to the sink.